Updated: Oct 11, 2022

 In terms of plot, you've seen this movie hundreds of times before.
 It's the generic struggle between good and evil over an item.
 In this case that item is the cosmic key, which is mistaken for a high-tech synthesizer by Julie's musician boyfriend Kevin, played by Robert Duncan McNeill.
 This key is the classic plot device which Hitchcock always referred to as the “McGuffin.”
 By Hitchcock's definition, the McGuffin could be anything; its sole purpose is to give the contrasting forces something to fight over.
 (Think of every Jackie Chan movie ever made.)
 However, the odds are that you aren't watching Masters of the Universe for engrossing plot twists and soul-searching performances.

 I'd love to be able to say that the film is a totally original spectacle, but there are a lot of more-than-passing resemblances to other, more established films in Masters of the Universe.
 The theme music in my opinion sounded a lot like the classic strains of Christopher Reeve's Superman films, with just a little of John William's Star Wars themes thrown in for good measure.
 Star Wars, in fact, seems to be the one franchise to which this film most pays homage.
 (That sounds better than “rips off.”)
 Skelator's foot-solders wear uniforms that could be mistaken at a glance for Darth Vader.
-Billy Barty's Gwildor character is very reminiscent of Yoda, and it could be argued that He-Man's girlfriend Teela's personality is similar to that of Princess Leia's.
+Billy Barty's Gwildor character is very reminiscent of Yoda, and He-Man's girlfriend Teela's personality is similar to that of Princess Leia's.
 Another sci-fi francise, Predator, seems to get a nod in the form of one of Skeletor's warrior, Suarod.
 Beast Man?
 Straight-up Wolfman.
 Karg, another Skelator lacky, reminded me of the creatures in the low-budget horror flick Critters.